 Much emphasis has been placed on assessing the impact of episodic phytoplankton blooms in Florida Bay on the offshore reef tract environment.
-Spatial patterns of CHLA concentrations showed that NW Florida Bay, Whitewater Bay, and the Ten Thousand Islands exhibited high levels of CHLA relative to Biscayne Bay, Shelf, and FKNMS (Fig. 24).
-The highest CHLA concentrations were found in west coast mangrove estuaries (up to 45 μ g l-1 in Alligator Bay, TTI).
-CHLA is also routinely higher (~2 μ g l-1) in NW Florida Bay along the channel connecting the Shelf to Flamingo.
-It is interesting that CHLA concentrations are higher in the Marquesas ($0.36 \,\mu g \, l^{-1}$) than in other areas of the FKNMS.
+Spatial patterns of CHLA concentrations showed that the Shelf, NW Florida Bay, and the Ten Thousand Islands exhibited high levels of CHLA relative to the FKNMS (Fig. 35).
+It is interesting that CHLA concentrations on the Shelf are higher in the Marquesas ($0.36 \ \mu g \ l^{-1}$) than in other areas of the FKNMS.
 When examined in context with the whole South Florida ecosystem, it is obvious that the Marquesas zone should be considered a continuum of the Shelf rather than a separate management entity.
 This shallow sandy area (often called the Quicksands) acts as a physical mixing zone between the Shelf and the Atlantic Ocean and is a highly productive area for other biota as well as it encompasses the historically rich Tortugas shrimping grounds.
-A CHLA concentration of $2 \,\mu g \, l^{-1}$ in the water column of a reef tract might be considered an indication of eutrophication.
+A CHLA concentration of 2 $\mu g \ l^{-1}$ in the water column of a reef tract might be considered an indication of eutrophication.
 Conversely, a similar CHLA level in the Quicksands indicates a productive ecosystem which feeds a valuable shrimp fishery.